Skip to main content

 When workers get displaced by new technology, many of them train to work with that new technology.
 Scribes become printers.
 Farriers become auto mechanics.
 However, new technology results in greater efficiency that, by design, necessitates fewer workers.
 If AI kills ten marketing jobs and creates 10 equally intensive AI management jobs, it must provide exceptionally greater marketing performance than the original team in order for it to deliver its promised efficiency.

 Consider the rise of automation in manufacturing.
 We know that many workers retrained to work as technicians on the machines that “took their jobs.”
-But we also see that total workers in American auto manufacturing declined by half from 1950 to 1990.
-Automation doesn’t create as many or more jobs than it removes.
+But we also see that the total number of workers in American auto manufacturing declined by half from 1950 to 1990.
+Automation doesn’t create as many or more jobs as it removes.

 It can sound crazy—utopian, even.
 But there’s a real possibility, especially with advancements in robotics, that AI will result in shorter work weeks and vastly different expectations in the working world—and sooner than you might think.